dell/omnia/docs/Security/ENABLE_SECURITY_MANAGEMENT_STATION.md

 `vi /etc/hosts`

-* Add the IP of the management station with the above hostname using `hostnamectl` command in last line of the file.
+* Add the IP of the management station with the above hostname using `hostnamectl` command in the last line of the file.
 >> Eg: xx.xx.xx.xx <hostname>

 * Enter the relevant values in `login_vars.yml`: